Managing expectations across borders.

 From automotive, dotcom, petroleum, food, and health CARE

-Greg worked in several industries, but in the last decade-and-a-half, the focus was on building these leading companies/brands, many of them #1 in their respective segment.
+Greg worked in several industries, but over the last decade and a half, his focus was on building leading companies and brands, including as a founding member of Skunk2 and Axial, many of which became leaders in their respective segments.

 Anybody can come up with ideas, but you have to come up with ideas that you can implement with the resources you have.